-Next we investigate whether future local government spending on roads and highways depends on the level of COVID-19 disease incidence in their community.
+We now investigate whether future local government spending on capital investment depends on the level of COVID-19 disease incidence in their community.

 It turns out that communities with a low or high COVID-19 incidence are about equally likely to experience a decrease in spending.
-Regardless of disease incidence, spending on roads and highways is more likely to decrease than increase, with a net likelihood score of about -37 percentage points.
+Specifically, the spending is more likely to decrease than increase by about 50 percentage points, regardless of disease incidence.

 Figure 6.
-Localities with low or high COVID-19 incidence equally likely to face decline in spending on roads and highways.
+Localities with low or high COVID-19 incidence equally likely to face a decline in spending on capital investment.
 Each bar shows, by level of disease incidence, the difference in likelihoods (or "net likelihood") that annual spending increases vs decreases.
 Level of COVID-19 incidence is based on the number of cases per capita in the county at the time of the survey.